This post may contain affiliate links. Read our disclosure policy for more info.

 - A “pick your battle” mindset?

-With four tots under the age of four at the time, it could have been any of the above.
+With four tots ages four and under at the time, it could have been any of the above.

 Whatever the initial reason, I quickly began to experience the benefits of that choice for our family!

 So many of our friends are the opposite of us, which seems to fit them beautifully.